nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

         }
     }

-This will pack an calendar entry into its own object as described earlier.

-The method allows to request a specific entry and extract it from the calendar.
+Fetching all calendar entries !!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+Finally, there is the method ``getChildren`` to fetch all events of a calendar.

+.. note:: For the sake of simplicity, here only a static array is used.
+One could however query a database or the file system for a variable number of entries in the calendar.

 .. code-block:: php